In-Young Ko (°íÀÎ¿µ), Ph.D.

 Office: N1 505

-Prof. In-Young Ko is serving and an editor or a program committee member of a number of domestic and international journals and conferences.
+Prof. In-Young Ko is serving as an organizing or a program committee member of a number of domestic and international conferences.

-w Track co-chair of the International Conference on Web Engineering (ICWE2014, ICWE2015)
+w Track co-chair of International Conference on Web Engineering (ICWE 2014-2015)

 w Program chair of the Korea Conference on Software Engineering (KCSE 2008 & KCSE 2013)